 – Get in and out of bed and chairs with help from only one staff member and without mechanical assistance.

-– Complete ADLs including dressing, toileting, grooming and bathing with help from only one staff member.
+– Complete activities of daily living like dressing, toileting, grooming, and bathing with help from only one staff member.

 – Eat with help of just one staff member.